kalpaj12/VS-Code-Builder/README.md

 4) Navigate to c_cpp_properties.json under .vscode folder (the same one as above) and make necessary changes to `C:\\Software\\MinGW\\lib\\gcc\\mingw32\\5.1.0\\include\\c++`and  `compilerPath": "C:\\Software\\MinGW\\bin\\mingw32-g++.exe`.Change/modify the above locations to match your install location of MinGW.

+5) The first line of builder.bat specifies which compiler to use.
+In my case, I have MinGW installed.[`mingw32-g++.exe %~nx1 -o %~n1`]

+**Modifications can be made to use your default compiler.** For eg. `gcc.exe %~nx1 -o %~n1`.

-5) On the given Input.txt file, provide your inputs.
+6) On the given Input.txt file, provide your inputs.

-6) To build and run, use the keyboard shortcut command `ctrl+shift+b`
+7) Finally, to build and run, use the keyboard shortcut command `ctrl+shift+b`

-7) The output of the code corresponding to the inputs are saved in the Output.txt folder.
+The output of the code corresponding to the inputs are saved in the Output.txt folder.

+Please fill out [this](https://docs.google.com/forms/d/e/1FAIpQLSdPtz4s-FBBn5zCBZ8JOxdXJczhGqVymZp_mPSvOidckNHg5g/viewform) feedback form.